makersacademy/rps-challenge/README.md

 `http://localhost:9292/`

-Players should see the page to enter names:
+You should see the page to enter names:

 ![enter-names-a](images/a.png)

-The player can enter one name (or no name) to play a one player game:
+You can enter one name (or no name) to play a one player game:

 ![enter-names-b](images/b.png)